wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 [htmx](https://htmx.org/) is a lightweight Javascript framework.
 We all know in native HTML, a `form` element can send a HTTP request to a server with the values of `input` elements.
 In htmx, this feature is made more powerful and flexible: you can include the value of any element, and with the help with htmx extensions like [json-enc](https://htmx.org/extensions/json-enc/), it can also post JSON data.

-However, there is one thing that htmx inherited from the native HTML form behaviour: for checkboxes, it only includes its value when the checkbox is checked.
+However, there is one thing that htmx inherited from the native HTML form behavior: for checkboxes, it only includes its value when the checkbox is checked.
 And the default value for checkbox is `"on"` instead of `true` (even though you can change it to another value).
-I understand this decision because it wants to keep the same behaviour so there is no surprise, but it also makes the backend parsing very inconvenient.
+I understand this decision because it wants to keep the same behavior so there is no surprise, but it also makes the backend parsing very inconvenient.
 The checkbox field needs some special treatment at the backend: you need to know there is a checkbox field so that you can set it to false when it's not submitted with the request, and set it to true otherwise.

 In this article, we will explore how to define a custom checkbox element so that it has a boolean value and will always be submitted with the HTTP request.
 We first explore the implementation for htmx and then for native HTML.

-## How htmx Submit the Checkbox Value
+## How htmx Submits the Checkbox Value

-In order to make it work with htmx, we first need to know how htmx do the HTTP request with parameters.
+In order to make it work with htmx, we first need to know how htmx does the HTTP request with parameters.
 The document doesn't have a lot of details but we can always check the source code.
 The code that processes input values is in the function [`processInputValue`](https://github.com/bigskysoftware/htmx/blob/d6afc5b8dbd7213037d0bc4213aa0b7b469bcd62/src/htmx.js#L2549):

 ```javascript
 function processInputValue(processed, values, errors, elt, validate) {